emilynordmann/introdataviz/docs/appendix-0.md

 <p class="caption">(\#fig:boxplot1-hline1)Basic boxplot with black solid horizontal line indicating 80% accuracy.</p>
 </div>

-and again we can embellish the line using the same arguements as above.
+and again we can embellish the line using the same arguments as above.
 We will put in some different values here just to show the changes:

 ```r